 As it became Carla’s time to decide where to go to high school, many things came to her mind.
 While all the other kids were looking at schools in Queens New York, Carla knew she wanted to attend a school focusing in on an artistic career in Manhattan.
 Diverse artistic opportunities, is one of the true blessings of living in New York City.
 She researched performing arts school and announced to her parents that she wanted to go to The High School of Performing Arts.

-Not having any formal training, the director, Adele Weinstein thought Carla was delusional and was honest as to the fact thousands of people had that desire, but only a handful were accepted.
+Not having any formal training, the director, Adele Weinstein thought Carla was delusional and was honest as to the fact thousands of people had that desire, but only a handful was accepted.
 She described the level of commitment every day after school and on the weekends.
-She would have to stop all sport activities, something she loved for all her childhood.
-Torn, she decided to commit to the schools demanding regiment and go for it!
+She would have to stop all sports activities, something she loved for all her childhood.
+Torn, she decided to commit to the school’s demanding regiment and go for it!

 “Five days a week after school until 10:00 pm, and all day Saturday and Sunday, I trained.
 I studied everything… ballet, gymnastics, jazz, tap, voice, and the dramatic arts.”

-Carla’s dad, a man raised by a first generation, Caribbean father thought she had lost my mind.
+Carla’s dad, a man raised by a first-generation, Caribbean father thought she had lost my mind.
 He thought of the arts as a hobby, not a career!
-The passion and hard work Carla consistently produced and high grade point average was a promised, must.
-Her education had to be a number one priority.
+The passion and hard work Carla consistently produced and high-grade point average were a promised, must.
+Her education had to be the number one priority.